Agatean Empire – Found on the Counterweight Continent which is diametrically opposite Ankh-Morpork on the Disc.

 Psephopololis – Possibly Pseudopolis mispronounced by Death.

 Pseudopolis – A major city on the Disc.
-Death is headed there because of the white plague striking the city.
+In The Colour of Magic, Death is headed there because of the white plague striking the city.
+Home of Eric.

 Quirm – A city near Ankh-Morpork, not to be confused with Chirm.
 Probably.